 Metric 4: Percentage of inspection results posted on the same day performed.

-This measure represents how quickly customers are receiving their inspection results.
+This measure represents how quickly customers receive their inspection results.
 Timely posting of results ensures the predictable delivery of inspection services, which enables customers to move their projects forward on schedule and build in additional time for delays, if necessary.

 How was this calculated?